The engineering behind the roll.

 Reader optics target lower limits of detection than visual lateral-flow readouts.

-Readout tolerates hemolyzed and discolored samples that would compromise visual reads.
+Readout is designed to tolerate hemolyzed and discolored samples that would compromise visual reads.

 Failure modes engineered out at the design stage, not managed procedurally.